maparham/maparham.github.io/index.md

 I received my PhD from the University of Vienna (2022, [thesis](https://utheses.univie.ac.at/detail/62431)).
-I was honored to be a member of the research group [Communication Technologies](https://ct.cs.univie.ac.at/team/person/102452/) led by [Prof. Stefan Schmid](https://schmiste.github.io/).
+I was fortunate to be a part of the research group [Communication Technologies](https://ct.cs.univie.ac.at/team/person/102452/) led by [Prof. Stefan Schmid](https://schmiste.github.io/).
-My research involved solving optimization problems around software-defined networking and network function virtualization concepts.
+My research focused on optimization problems around software-defined networking and network function virtualization.
-I'm interested in applied research and/or development opportunities in English-speaking companies.
+I am particularly interested in opportunities that combine applied research and software development, especially within English-speaking companies.

 ## Work and Education